 - (1) Request for Designation.
-The employee's supervisor or higher shall submit a designation request to the Director of Declassification, through the appropriate contractor and field element Classification Officers.
-The Office of Declassification (301-903-0368) can provide detailed instructions on how to submit the request. - (2) Evaluation of Request.
-The Director of Declassification evaluates the need for the authority and the qualifications of the individual.
+The employee's supervisor or higher shall submit a designation request to the Director of Nuclear and National Security Information, through the appropriate contractor and field element Classification Officers (as well as through the Chief of Defense Nuclear Security for NNSA contractors).
+The Office of Nuclear and National Security Information (301-903-0368) can provide detailed instructions on how to submit the request. - (2) Evaluation of Request.
+The Director of Nuclear and National Security Information evaluates the need for the authority and the qualifications of the individual.